TheoNorris/the-odd-dog-blog/README.md

 - As a user I will be able to comment on a discussion.

-On the discussions thread there is a form to add comments I have been through the form, checked that the validation is working correctly and submitted the form.
+On the discussions thread there is a form to add comments, I have been through the form, checked that the validation is working correctly and submitted the form.
 On submission the comment pops up above the form.
 This displays the form is working correctly.

 - As a user I will be able to like, edit and delete comments.